Chief Executive Officer

 7th/8th Grade Math

 My favorite teacher was my 11th grade math teacher.
-He was very flexible in what he considered an answer to a math problem.
-I try and bring this flexibility to my own classroom.
+He was very flexible in what he considered an answer to a math problem and allowed me to develop an appreciation for math that led to me earning my degree in mathematics.
+I try to bring this same flexibility to my classroom.

 7th/8th Grade English